The dangers of 'fitspiration' on social media, encouraging eating disorders

 Advice about treatment for eating disorders

-If you are a parent, spouse or partner of an adult who has, or you suspect has, an eating disorder, Dr Sekar advises:
+If you're a parent, spouse or partner of someone who has, or you suspect has, an eating disorder, Dr Sekar advises:

-• Be flexible.
+- Be flexible.
 A fixed approach doesn't help.
 If he/she needs a hug, give it.
-Another time, if he/she asks you to stay away during a particular difficult meal, do so.
-Be receptive and adaptable to their circumstances and needs.
+Another time, if he/she asks you to stay away during a particularly difficult meal, do so.
+Be receptive and adaptable to their circumstances and needs

-• Be honest.
+- Be honest.
 Tell them what you really think.
-Even though your child may not like it, he/she will appreciate your honesty when they have recovered.
+Even though they may not like it, he/she will appreciate your honesty when they've recovered

-• Don't hesitate to ask others for help.
+- Don't hesitate to ask others for help.
 Understand they may fear professional treatment.
-He/she may worry that the treatment would make them overweight.
-You have to be rational and assist them to seek help.
+He/she may worry that the treatment will make them overweight.
+You have to be rational and assist them to seek help

-• Encourage early eating disorder treatment.
-Remember, the earlier the treatment, better the outcome.
+- Encourage early eating disorder treatment.
+Remember, the earlier the treatment, the better the outcome

 Be aware of the role of the social media.
-There are a lot of unhelpful and dangerous pro-anorexia and pro-bulimia websites which you need to avoid.
+There are a lot of unhelpful and dangerous pro-anorexia and pro-bulimia websites that you need to avoid.